microsoft/microsoft-ui-xaml/specs/xaml-backdrop-api.md

     <Grid ColumnDefinitions="Auto,*">

         // This area has a transparent background, so the Mica backdrop will be mostly visible
-        // For example if there are buttons here, the backdrop will show up in the margins and gaps between the buttons
+        // For example if there are buttons here, the backdrop will show up in
+        // the margins and gaps between the button text
         <local:NavigationControls/>

         // This area has an opaque background, so the Mica backdrop won't be visible